The natural beauty of the Gulf Coast extends beyond the beach into a wildlife refuge, walking and biking trails, a state park and more.

 Entrance to Bon Secour National Wildlife Refuge is free.
 All public programs conducted by the refuge, such as the Fall/Winter bird walks, are also free of charge.

 The park’s golf course offers 18 holes of championship play as well as a snack bar and pro shop with a PGA professional on staff.
-(Looking for a beach rental near a golf course
+(Looking for a beach rental near a golf course?
+We have that.)

 Ten miles of walking and biking trails are located within the park (part of the Hugh S. Branyon Backcountry Trail), where a variety of wildlife may be spotted at any time, including raccoons, bobcats, deer, rabbits, alligators and even black bears.